Appreciative Living Learning Circles

 Brenda Mauritz, Georgia

-This is the biggest misconception with this work.
-It is NOT about ignoring or denying reality.
-It is about learning to see the good things that truly exist right alongside the bad.
+One of the biggest misunderstandings with Appreciative Living is that it is about ignoring problems or pretending everything is fine.
+This is just the opposite.
+It is about learning to expand your view of reality to see the good things that truly exist right alongside the bad.
 We are so culturally focused on the negative that many of us cannot literally see the positive things right in front of us.
-The irony is that the more you learn to see the good in yourself and your life, the more motivated and inspired you are to dive-in and work your problem areas.
+The irony is that the more you learn to see the good in yourself and your life, the more motivated and inspired you are to dive-in and work on your problems.
 You actually learn to expand your view of reality, not cover it up.

 Is there homework?